Chiang Kai-shek: Rule

-Also, contrary to the critique that Chiang was highly corrupt, he himself was not involved in corruption.
-However his wife, Soong Mei-ling ignored her family's involvement in corruption.
+Contrary to the critique that Chiang was highly corrupt, he was not involved in corruption himself.
+However his wife, Soong Mei-ling, ignored her family's involvement in corruption.
+The Soong family embezzled $20 million in the course of the 1930s and the 1940s when the Nationalist government's revenues were less than $30 million per year.
 The Soong family's eldest son, T.V.
-Soong, was premier and China's finance minister, while the eldest daughter, Soong Ai-ling, was wife to Kung Hsiang-hsi, the wealthiest man in China.
-The second daughter, Soong Ching-ling, was wife to Sun Yat-sen, China's founding father.
-The youngest daughter, Soong Mei-ling, married Chiang in 1927, and following the marriage, these families became intimately connected, creating the "Soong dynasty" and the "Four Families".
+Soong, was the Chinese premier and finance minister, and the eldest daughter, Soong Ai-ling, was the wife of Kung Hsiang-hsi, the wealthiest man in China.
+The second daughter, Soong Ching-ling, was the wife of Sun Yat-sen, China's founding father.
+The youngest daughter, Soong Mei-ling, married Chiang in 1927, and following the marriage, both families became intimately connected, which created the "Soong dynasty" and the "Four Families".
 However, Soong was also credited for her campaign for women's rights in China, including her attempts to improve the education, culture, and social benefits of Chinese women.
 Critics have said that the "Four Families" monopolized the regime and looted it.
-The US sent considerable aid to the Nationalist government, but soon realized the widespread corruption.
-Military supplies that were sent, appeared on the black market.
-Significant sums of money transmitted through T. V. Soong, China's finance minister, soon disappeared.
-President Truman has famously said "They're thieves, every damn one of them", referring to Nationalist leaders.
-"They stole $750 million out of the billions that we sent to Chiang.
+The US sent considerable aid to the Nationalist government but soon realized the widespread corruption.
+Military supplies that were sent appeared on the black market.
+Significant sums of money that had been transmitted through T. V. Soong, China's finance minister, soon disappeared.
+President Truman famously referred to the Nationalist leaders, "They're thieves, every damn one of them."
+He also said, "They stole $750 million out of the billions that we sent to Chiang.
 They stole it, and it's invested in real estate down in São Paolo and some right here in New York."
 Soong Mei-ling and Soong Ai-ling lived luxurious lifestyles and held millions in property, clothes, art, and jewelry.
 Soong Ai-ling and Soong Mei-ling were also the two richest women in China.
-Despite living a luxurious life for almost her entire life, Soong Mei-ling left only a $120,000 inheritance, and the reason is, according to her niece, that she donated most of her wealth when she was still alive.
-Chiang requiring support, tolerated corruption with people in his inner circles, as well as high-ranking nationalist officials, but not of lower-ranking officers.
-Where in 1934, he ordered seven military officers who embezzled state property to be shot.
-While in another case, several division commanders pleaded with Chiang to pardon a criminal officer, but as soon as the division commanders left, Chiang ordered him shot.
-Deputy editor and chief reporter at the Central Daily News, Lu Keng, made headline international news by exposing the corruption of two senior officials, Kong Xiangxi (H. H. Kung) and Song Ziwen (T.V.
-Soong).
-Chiang then ordered a thorough investigation of the Central Daily News, to find the source.
-But Lu Keng, risking execution, refused to comply and protected his journalists.
-Chiang wanting to avoid an international response, jailed Lu Keng instead.
-Chiang realized the widespread problems that the corruption was creating, so he undertook several anti-corruption campaigns before WW2 and after WW2 with varying success.
-Before WW2, both campaigns, the Nanjing Decade Cleanup of 1927-1930 and the Wartime Reform Movement of 1944-47, failed.
-And after WW2 and the Chinese Civil War, both campaigns, the Kuomingtang Reconstruction of 1950-1952 and the Governmental Rejuvenation of 1969-1973, succeeded.
+Despite living a luxurious life for almost her entire life, Soong Mei-ling left only a $120,000 inheritance, and the reason is that according to her niece, that she donated most of her wealth when she was still alive.

+Chiang, requiring support, tolerated corruption with people in his inner circles, as well as high-ranking nationalist officials, but not of lower-ranking officers.
+In 1934, he ordered seven military officers who embezzled state property to be shot.
+In another case, several division commanders pleaded with Chiang to pardon a criminal officer, but as soon as the division commanders had left, Chiang ordered him shot.
+The deputy editor and chief reporter at the Central Daily News, Lu Keng, made headline international news by exposing the corruption of two senior officials, Kong Xiangxi (H. H. Kung) and T. V. Soong.
+Chiang then ordered a thorough investigation of the Central Daily News to find the source.
+However, Lu risked execution by refusing to comply and protecting his journalists.
+Chiang wanting to avoid an international response and so jailed Lu instead.
+Chiang realized the widespread problems that corruption was creating, so he undertook several anti-corruption campaigns before and after World War II with varying success.
+Before the war, both campaigns, the Nanjing Decade Cleanup of 1927–1930 and the Wartime Reform Movement of 1944–1947, failed.
+Both campaigns following World War II and the KMT retreat to Taiwan, the Kuomintang Reconstruction of 1950–1952 and the Governmental Rejuvenation of 1969–1973, succeeded.